 Figure 4.
-An example of data grouped according to cavity run.
+The data was grouped according to cavity run.
 A group must contain 66% of the maximum number of points possible.
-Data for CH1-010254 collected on five different dates are displayed.
-The dates are listed on the plot.
+Data for CH1-010254 collected on eight different dates are displayed.

 Figure 5.
 Calibration history for pyrheliometer CH1-010254 is presented.
 The solid horizontal line represents the mean value.
 The symbols and their error bars represent the mean and U95 of each calibration event.
 The column on the right presents numerical values for each calibration event and a brief description of the calibration method used.